Bingyu Cui

 Phonon transport in amorphous materials

 We have reviewed and compared the Born-Huang and the Lemaitre-Maloney theories that lead to analytical expressions for elastic constants, accounting for affine and nonaffine deformations in a lattice (or in a disordered solid).
 The Born-Huang method is based on Helmholtz free energy, while the Lemaitre-Maloney formalism focuses on the Gibbs ensemble with a focus on the local force.
 Although starting from different perspectives, material elastic constants are shown to be equivalent in all these methods in the linear elastic limit and equilibrium.
 The damping or attenuation coefficient of sound waves in solids due to impurities scales with the wavevector to the fourth power, also known as Rayleigh scattering.
 In amorphous solids, Rayleigh scattering may be enhanced by a logarithmic factor, although computer simulations offer conflicting conclusions regarding this enhancement and its microscopic origin.
-I have first presented a tensorial replica field-theoretic derivation based on heterogeneous or fluctuating elasticity, which shows that long-range (power-law) spatial correlations of the elastic constants are the origin of the logarithmic enhancement to Rayleigh scattering of phonons in amorphous solids.
+We have first presented a tensorial replica field-theoretic derivation based on heterogeneous or fluctuating elasticity, which shows that long-range (power-law) spatial correlations of the elastic constants are the origin of the logarithmic enhancement to Rayleigh scattering of phonons in amorphous solids.
 Based on this, we also derived a theory of vibrational excitations based on power-law spatial correlations in the elastic constants (or equivalently in the internal stress) to determine the vibrational density of states of disordered solids.
-The results provide the first prediction of a boson peak in amorphous materials where spatial correlations in the internal stresses (or elastic constants) are of the power-law form, as is often the case in experimental systems, leading to a logarithmic enhancement of (Rayleigh) phonon attenuation.
+The results provide the first prediction of a boson peak in amorphous materials where spatial correlations in the internal stresses (or elastic constants) are of the power-law form, leading to a logarithmic enhancement of (Rayleigh) phonon attenuation.

 Chemical dynamics in strong light-matter interactions

 Chemical manifestations of strong light-matter coupling have recently been the subject of intense experimental and theoretical studies.
-We have reviewed the present status of this field.
-We also developed a model to mimic the implications of the collective optical response of molecular ensembles in optical cavities on molecular vibronic dynamics.
-Strong molecule-radiation field coupling is often reached when a large number of N of molecules respond collectively to the radiation field.
+We developed a model to mimic the implications of the collective optical response of molecular ensembles in optical cavities on molecular vibronic dynamics.
+Strong molecule-radiation field coupling is often reached when a large number of of molecules respond collectively to the radiation field.
 In electronic strong coupling, molecular nuclear dynamics following polariton excitation reflects (a) the timescale separation between the fast electronic and photonic dynamics and the slow nuclear motion on the one hand and (b) the interplay between the collective nature of the molecule-field coupling and the local nature of the molecules nuclear response on the other.
 The first implies that the electronic excitation takes place, in the spirit of the Frank-Condon approximation, at an approximately fixed nuclear configuration.
 The second can be rephrased as the intriguing question: Can the optical excitation's collective nature lead to collective nuclear motion following polariton formation, resulting in so-called polaron decoupled dynamics?
-I addressed this issue by studying the dynamical properties of a simplified Holstein-Tavis-Cummings type model, in which boson modes representing molecular vibrations are replaced by two-level systems while the boson frequency and the vibronic coupling are represented by the coupling between these levels (that induces Rabi oscillations between them) and electronic state dependence of this coupling.
+We addressed this issue by studying the dynamical properties of a simplified Holstein-Tavis-Cummings type model, in which boson modes representing molecular vibrations are replaced by two-level systems while the boson frequency and the vibronic coupling are represented by the coupling between these levels (that induces Rabi oscillations between them) and electronic state dependence of this coupling.
 We find that, while some aspects of the dynamical behavior appear to adhere to the polaron decoupling picture, the observed dynamics mostly reflect the local nature of the nuclear configuration of the electronic polariton rather than this picture.